 - Use Templates with Duplo-Size Blocks

-Do you need simple, fun and versatile activities that may be printed or completed online as a digital activity?
-These puzzles may be used for sub days, centers, class review, or for fast finishers.
+Another great find for your SUB TUB.
+These simple, fun, and versatile activities may be printed as standard worksheets or completed online as digital activities?
+The puzzles are perfect for sub days, centers, class review, or for fast finishers.

 Instruments of the Orchestra DIGITAL Interactive Notebooks